-Many unique relationships exist in higher education: faculty-student, student, student, staff-faculty, staff-students, to name just a few.
+Many unique relationships exist in higher education: faculty-student, student, stafffaculty, staff-students, to name just a few.

 The hierarchies within those groups can create perceived barriers to action that allow disrespect to flourish, even though most people in the community would rather work and learn in a respectful environment.